CoderRocha/reading-list/README.md

 # My Reading List

-"My Reading List" is a simple reading list web app created by me, to understand more the process of building a React Application with "Authentication" and "Realtime Database" with 'Firebase' version 9 and 'react-router-dom' version 6.
+"My Reading List" is a simple reading list web app created to understand more the process of building a React Application with "Authentication" and "Realtime Database" with 'Firebase' version 9 and 'react-router-dom' version 6.

+The project base was build by "iamshaunjp", and i updated the rest of the files to complete the project with the newer version of both 'react-router-dom' and 'Firebase'

 # How to run the app correctly?